dennishilk/cisco9951-doom/docs/project-history.md

 After that first SSH authentication, the phone presented a **second login**.
 On this Cisco generation, the outer SSH login and the internal Linux shell login are separate stages.

-Using Cisco's internal `default` login finally landed on the real Linux shell of the phone.
+Using Cisco's internal `default` login and `cisco` password finally landed on the real Linux shell of the phone.

 And that was the moment the project changed completely: